bitwarden/help/_articles/security/bitwarden-security-white-paper.md

 {% image security-white-paper/user-login-diagram.png Figure: An overview of user login %}

 We do not keep the Master Password stored locally or in memory on the Bitwarden Client.
 Your encryption key (Symmetric Key) is kept in memory while the app is unlocked.
-This is needed to decrypt data in your vault.
-When the vault is locked, this data is purged from memory.
+This is needed to decrypt data in your Vault.
+When the Vault is locked, this data is purged from memory.
 After a certain time frame of inactivity on lock screen, we reload the application processes to make sure that any leftover managed memory addresses are also purged.
 We do our best to ensure that any data that may be in memory for the application to function is only held in memory for as long as you need it and that memory is cleaned up whenever the application is locked.
 We consider the application to be completely safe while in a locked state.

 #### Additional User Data Protection when enabling Two-step login
 Two-step login (also called two-factor authentication or 2FA) is an extra layer of security for your account, designed to ensure that you’re the **only** person who can access your account, even if someone were to discover your Master Password.